 - Vitamin B1 (Thiamin) enables our body to use carbohydrates as energy

 - Vitamin B2 (Riboflavin) helps break down proteins, fats, carbohydrates.
 It also maintains our body’s energy supply.

 - Vitamin B3 (Niacin) plays a role in converting the food we eat into energy that keeps our nervous system healthy.

 - Vitamin B9 (Folate) makes healthy new cells in our body.

 4) It has resistant starch

-Resistant starch is not commonly found, but whole wheat bread can have up to 14% percent of it.
-When we consume resistant starch, our bodies produce short-chain fatty acids which plays an important role in our health.
+Resistant starch is not commonly found, but whole wheat bread can have up to 14% of it.
+When we consume resistant starch, our bodies produce short-chain fatty acids which play an important role in our health.

 Nutritional comparison between sourdough and wholemeal bread

 After looking at the benefits of each bread type, let’s see how they compare to each other.
 Below is the table I made to make it easy for us to see its difference: